Comparison · 9 min read

 The ChannelOS channel schedule showing dayparted show blocks on a timeline for a cafe screen

 TelemetryTV is a capable, well-regarded signage platform, and it is genuinely best-in-class at one thing: putting live data on screens.
 If your goal is native dashboards from Grafana, Power BI, Tableau, Google Analytics or a custom API — including secure Web Screenshots that capture private, logged-in dashboards — TelemetryTV does that better than almost anyone, and reviewers rate its ease of use and support very highly.
+Most people looking for a TelemetryTV alternative aren’t unhappy with the software at all — they’re unhappy that every screen needs a player device, a licence and somebody to provision it.

 Do I need a media player or device for TelemetryTV?